Last Updated on March 15, 2021 by

 A paint primer is a product that is used under the first coat of paint.
 It is used on both interior and exterior surfaces.
 Its main purpose is to prepare surfaces for painting.
 The paint primer has other functions, making the wall surface smoother to ensure paint glides easily on the surface when painting.
 It extends the normal lifespan of paint while also adding protection to the wall surface.

-Other secondary purposes are covering dark shade walls that require a change in color of the paint.
+Other secondary purposes are covering dark shade walls that require a change in the color of the paint.
 The primer conceals the initial color of the wall, preparing it for a new one.
-It acts as a blocker and helps the wall maintain a clean, clear and attractive look after painting.
+It acts as a blocker and helps the wall maintain a clean, clear, and attractive look after painting.

 How Long Should One Wait Between Primer And Paint?

-Time taken by the primer to dry depends on various factors such as humidity level in the environment.
+The time taken by the primer to dry depends on various factors such as humidity level in the environment.
 In areas with high humidity levels, primer takes longer to dry.
 When used interiorly, one should ensure the availability of air conditioning before the painting process begins.
 Some primers have indications on when they will dry written on their instructions.
 Some take an hour or two, whereas others may take up even 24 hours.

 Most oil-based primers take longer to dry and should be given at least 24 hours to ensure it has dried completely and is ready for another coat of paint.
 It is important to check the instructions on the primer’s time to dry for perfect and long-lasting results.
 If a primer coat fails to dry, the general paint of the surface will peel off after a short period.